-To brush up on your color theory knowledge, explore new ways to introduce your students to color theory, and learn more about how colors impact emotions, check out the Color Theory Basics PRO Pack.
+To brush up on your color theory knowledge, explore new ways to introduce your students to color theory, and learn more about how colors impact emotions, check out the Color Theory Basics Pack in PRO Learning.

 Let’s face it—most of the time, students don’t like to trust the process.
 This is especially true in art class because they don’t want their friends or teacher to judge the messy parts before an art piece starts to come together.
 This is why beginning painters tend to work without underpainting, meticulously paint inch by inch, and have a hard time focusing on the canvas as a whole.
 Because many beginner artists choose to paint landscapes, this time-lapse is a great option to help them understand the importance of underpaintings, working many areas of the canvas at once, and how to effectively create atmospheric perspective.

-Once students have a better understanding of what it takes to paint landscapes effectively, you can have them create advanced landscapes like these that also incorporate a two-point perspective.
+Once students have a better understanding of what it takes to paint landscapes effectively, you can have them create advanced landscapes like the ones in the Two-Point Perspective Landscapes Lesson in FLEX Curriculum.

 Whether you create videos, show other creators’ videos, or have your students make them, YouTube videos are worth incorporating into the classroom.
 YouTube videos promote engagement, increase attention in the art room, and make learning more fun!
 Videos provide a glimpse into other artists’ lives and processes.
 They work well as bell ringers to introduce a larger unit, short brain breaks, or simply as ways to expose students to the vast world of possibilities art can bring.